Please note that we work WITH the City of Oakland, but we are not a part of the official City of Oakland's Tree Services.

 "Trees for the Oakland Flatlands" involves planting trees in the areas of Oakland rated in CalEnviroScreen's top 25% (most severely impacted), or within one-half mile of these areas.
 Every one of Oakland's Council Districts has areas that meet these criteria.

-Most of the trees we plant will be along the sidewalk, but we may plant within public areas like parks, libraries, and schools.
-We may even plant in front yards, back yards, and other private properties, if homeowners understand that they have to keep the tree alive and thriving for at least 40 years, and that they must make the tree available for inspection by CAL FIRE on request.
+Most of the trees we plant have been along sidewalks, but we also plant in other public areas like parks, libraries, and schools.
+We may even plant in front yards, back yards, and other private properties, if the property-owners understand that they have to keep the tree alive and thriving for at least 40 years, and that they must make the tree available for inspection by CAL FIRE on request.

 The primary purpose of the program is to absorb and sequester carbon dioxide as the trees grow, so larger trees are better for this goal.
 Beyond carbon sequestration, the new trees will also provide many other environmental and social benefits to the community.